-Concorde's new 1994 models, presented at the Caravan Salon trade show which that year was held for the first time in Düsseldorf, were the new alcove generation with double-floor chassis based on the Fiat Ducato as well as the Compact, an upgraded van based on the new Ducato.
+Concorde's new 1994 models, presented at the Caravan Salon trade show, which was held for the first time in Düsseldorf that year, were the new alcove generation with double-floor chassis based on the Fiat Ducato as well as the Compact, an upgraded van based on the new Ducato.
 The following year saw the addition of new models with double-floor chassis based on the Iveco Daily and the new Mercedes-Benz Sprinter.

 In 1996 the company grounds in Zellingen were sold and construction of a new administration building and new factory shops began in Aschbach.
 The move to Aschbach was completed by the end of the year.

 In 1997, Concorde presented the first integrated motorhome.
 1999 saw the introduction of a new model generation named Concept and CHARISMA as alcove models based on the new Iveco Daily.

 In the same year, Helmut Reimann retired from the daily business.
 He had achieved his goal of making Concorde the most important German premium manufacturer of motorhomes.

 With this in mind, at the turn of the millennium Concorde introduced the first motorhome, the Concorde C1, based on the MAN 8226 with a 7.5 tonne chassis and the lightweight camping bus Concorde Compact was on his way to winning the promobil reader award for the fifth time in a row.